CSS-Angie/Food-Forest-Foraging/README.md

 -	Heading should have a friendly and personal touch, which leads to handwritten looks.
 -	The primary font should be readable at all times and should be a straightforward font without much ado.
 Looking in the Google Fonts library I found the appealing font Quintessential for the headings and the sturdy font Roboto for the body text.
-Quintessential has a fallback of cursive and Roboto the fallback sans-serif.
+Quintessential has a fallback of cursive and Roboto sans-serif.

 [Back to top](<#contents>)

 ## Images

-The general colour palette of the site is greenish, as the project deals with the subject nature and plants.
-Therefore it makes sense to continue this look-and-feel in  the images  used showing lots of green, brown and al bright and fresh colours you can find in nature.
+The general colour palette of the site is greenish, as the project deals with the subject of nature and plants.
+Therefore it makes sense to continue this look-and-feel in  the images  used showing lots of green, brown, and all bright and fresh colours you can find in nature.
 The logo represents a tree, as is found in forests and the favicon is made from the logo to ensure repetition.<br>
 ![logo website](assets/images/logo.png)

 [Back to top](<#contents>)

-# Basic Set-up
+# Basic Setup

-## Set-up of the repository
+## Setup of the repository

-The basic set-up started with setting up the repository for the project in Github.
+The basic setup started with setting up the repository for the project in Github.
 Within it creating a project board and fill out the board with the user stories with their requirements and the subsequent tasks, labeling every task in the to-do section with must-have, should-have and could-have.
-Along wi it the basics of the website were created with the folder structure:
+Along with it the basics of the website were created with the folder structure:
-	- index.html with boilerplate and connection to the style.css stylesheet
+	- index.html with boilerplate and connection to the style.css stylesheet;
-    - assets - css - style.css
+    - assets - css - style.css;
-    - assets - favicon and fill this with the generated favicon
+    - assets - favicon and fill this with the generated favicon;
-    - assets - images and put all images so far in it
+    - assets - images and put all images so far in it.

 External sources used in this project are:
-    - bootstrap version 5
+    - Bootstrap Version 5;
-    - google fonts
+    - Google Fonts.
-These were added as well at the correct places
+These were added as well at the correct places.

-The set-up was checked and deployed and ready to be filled with all features
+The setup was checked and deployed and ready to be filled with all features.

 [Back to top](<#contents>)